tmoss343/angular-tour-of-heroes/README.md

 ### E2E Tests

-To tests several components in one tests you can run E2E tests.
+To test several components in one test you can run E2E tests.
 These tests are working with Selenium / WebDriver and the syntax and patterns are very similar.

 - E2E test files are located in the `e2e` directory
 - The configuration can be found in the `protractor.conf.js` file